-The Company had engaged Xiamen Heyu Certified Public Accountant (CPA) Ltd (厦门和裕会计师事务所有限公司) as its internal auditors for the Group.
-The internal auditor reports directly to the AC on audit matters and to the Non-Independent Non-Executive Chairman and Finance Director on administrative matters.
-The main objective of the internal audit function is to assist the Group in evaluating and assessing the effectiveness of internal controls and consequently to highlight the areas where control weaknesses exist, if any, and thus improvements could be made.
+The Company had engaged Xiamen Heyu Certified Public Accountant (CPA) Ltd (厦门和裕会计师事务所 有限公司) as its internal auditors for the Group.
+The internal auditor reports directly to the AC on internal audit matters and to the Non-Independent Non-Executive Chairman and Finance Director on administrative matters.
+The main objective of the internal audit function is to assist the Group in evaluating and assessing the adequacy and effectiveness of internal controls and consequently to highlight the areas where control weaknesses exist, if any, and thus improvements could be made.
 The Company continues to work with the internal auditor to identify other scope of work which will help to further enhance the robustness of the Company's internal controls.

-The AC will review the adequacy of the internal audit function at least annually and ensure that the internal audit function is adequately resourced and has appropriate standing within the Company.
-The AC has met with the internal auditors, without the presence of Management, once during FY2017.
+The AC will review the adequacy and effectiveness of the internal audit function at least annually and ensure that the internal audit function is independent, adequately resourced and has appropriate standing within the Company.
+The AC has communicated with the internal auditors, without the presence of Management, once during FY2018.